 - A Versatile Light Bodied Red

-When it comes to turkey, vegetable sides, and all the fixings, a lighter bodied, versatile red is the best bet.
-Think a high quality Grenache, Gamay, or Pinot Noir from Sonoma or Santa Barbara.
+A lighter-bodied, versatile red is the best bet when it comes to turkey, vegetable sides, and all the fixings.
+Think of a high-quality Grenache, Gamay, or Pinot Noir from Sonoma or Santa Barbara.

 Our California Pick: Westwood Annadel Gap Pinot Noir